ftaskoski/ReadEase/README.md

   - **Update Email**: Update your email address (if it is not already in use).
   - **Update Password**: Change your password.
   - **Profile Picture**: Upload a new profile picture.
+- **Admin Panel:**  Access an exclusive Admin panel (for Admin users only, which must be manually set).